bewantbe/audio-analyzer-for-android/README.md

     activity.analyzerViews.update(spectrumDBcopy);

 which ultimately calls `invalidate()` of the graphic view to request an update, then the `AnalyzerGraphic.onDraw(Canvas c)` will be called automatically.

-### Notes on project import for old revision (rev <= 115)

-Import eclipse project to Android Studio (tested in Android Studio 1.1.0 with OpenJDK-7 v2.5.4)

-* As Gradle-based projects (recommended)

-  1. git clone *repo-path* audio-analyzer-for-android
-  2. Copy the standard library project "android-support-v7-appcompat" to "audio-analyzer-for-android/android-support-v7-appcompat".
-  3. Modify "audio-analyzer-for-android/audioAnalyzer/project.properties", change "android.library.reference.2=../../../workspace/android-support-v7-appcompat" to "android.library.reference.2=../android-support-v7-appcompat".
-  4. Click "Import project" in the welcome dialog box of Android Studio.
-  5. Choose the sub-directory "audio-analyzer-for-android/audioAnalyzer".
-  6. Choose a name for Destination Directory.
-Next.
-  7. (check the two "Replace ... when possible") Finish.
-Then import-summary.txt will be generated.

-    You should have a workable copy now.

-* Or, as IntelliJ "classic" projects

-  1. git clone *repo-path* audio-analyzer-for-android
-  2. Click "Import project" in the welcome dialog box of Android Studio.
-  3. Choose the directory "audio-analyzer-for-android".
-  4. Select "Create project from existing sources", Next.
-  5. Next.
-  6. Uncheck the directories that end with "gen", codes there are auto generated.
-Next.
-  7. (review libraries found) Next.
-  8. (review suggested module structure) Next.
-  9. (select project SDK) Next.
- 10. (review frameworks) Finish.

-    Now if you build the project, you will get an error "Cannot resolve symbol '@style/Theme.AppCompat'".
-This theme is in "android.support.v7.appcompat", I don't know how to import these values yet.
-Just choose another built-in theme will make it work. e.g. change to android:theme="@android:style/Theme.Black".

 Thanks
 ------